Umayyad Caliphate

 Battle of Karbala

-The Battle of Karbala (680 CE) was a confrontation in which Husayn ibn Ali, grandson of Prophet Muhammad, was killed along with his companions by Umayyad forces near the Euphrates River.
-The event became one of the most consequential in Islamic history, shaping the development of Shia Islam and leaving a lasting mark on Islamic memory and identity.
+The Battle of Karbala (680 CE) was a confrontation in which Husayn ibn Ali, grandson of Prophet Muhammad, was killed with his companions by Umayyad forces near the Euphrates.
+It became one of the most consequential events in Islamic history, shaping the development of Shia Islam.

 event